Controversial Rapper XXXtentacion Lynching Video Attracts Attention From KKK

 — Dr Caveman (@The_Dr_Caveman) September 14, 2017

 This wouldn’t be the first time the rapper had evoked strong reactions that ended in threats or actual violence.
-This June he was knockd out while performing on stage.
-Beefs with former DeGrassi High Star turned rapper Drake, Rob Stone and others.
+This June, he was knocked out while performing on stage.
+Beefs with former DeGrassi High Star turned rapper Drake, Rob Stone, and others.
 It was reportedly an affiliate of Rob Stone who was responsible for decking him on stage this Summer.

 BET notes that the timing on this is a bit questionable as well.
-His video for “Look at me” features the 19-year-old rapper inciting riots before the lynching of a small, white boy is portrayed.
+His video for “Look at Me” features the 19-year-old rapper inciting riots before the lynching of a small, white boy is portrayed.
 Court documents released show that XXX may have physically and verbally abused his now pregnant girlfriend.
 Allegations that he had beaten her and even threatened to kill her have also surfaced.
 BET points out that despite the use of “provocative visuals” to make his point on, albeit, an important topic, his message may end up drowned out by the clickbait controversy and legal struggles pending.

-[Featured image by Tim Boyle / Staff / Getty Images]
+[Featured Image by Tim Boyle/Staff/Getty Images]